 Heaps Normal has announced the launch of Heaps Normal Records, a record label created to work with new and emerging musicians and help them launch vinyl records, merch and other products.

-In addition the label will also help music artists with one-off shows and national tours through venue and artists partnerships, which will see Heaps Normal provide its non-alcoholic beersto venues and artists.
+In addition the label will also help music artists with one-off shows and national tours through venue and artists partnerships, which will see Heaps Normal provide its non-alcoholic beers to venues and artists.

-Heaps Normal lunched in 2020, and since then has supported and invested in over 300 shows and tours, and has also donated close to $100,000 to music charities driving positive change in the music industry like Support Act and We Are Warriors.
+Heaps Normal launched in 2020, and since then has supported and invested in over 300 shows and tours, and has also donated close to $100,000 to music charities driving positive change in the music industry like Support Act and We Are Warriors.

 Heaps Normal CEO and co-founder Andy Miller explains Heaps Normal Records marks a significant step up in Heaps Normal’s ambitions to support the Australian independent music scene.